VictorMorenoJimenez/model-deployment-service/PROPOSAL.md

 Every server from small to large needs a flexible logger.
 Winston is a logging system that allows developers to create complex loggers in a few lines.
 It also has a variety of transport that can be used, for example, to upload the logs automatically to Sentry (another awesome tool) or store it in a database.
+In this case, we will be storing the logs as text files in the directory ./logs.

 ### Babel